bhushann19/bhushann19/README.md

 - 👋 Hi, I’m @bhushann19
--  I’m interested in Machine Learning and Artificial Intelligence
+-  I’m interested in Machine Learning, Artificial Intelligence and looking forward to collaborate in this field.
--  I’m looking to collaborate on Machine Learning and Artificial Intelligence
 -  How to reach me : - bhushan.nimje@outlook.com

 <!---